 - are new parents learning how to co-parent with one another despite differing views

 - are in same-sex relationships wanting an affirming place to work on their connection

 - have experienced a lot of transition and hardship in their lives and need new more effective coping skills

 Anna's personal motto: “Live, Laugh, Love” & “Work hard, play hard.”

 - MA in International Disaster Psychology, University of Denver, CO, 2010

 - BA in Psychology, Minor in Disaster Studies, State University of New York at New Paltz, NY, 2008

 - Colorado Licensed Professional Counselor #0011172

 Anna is eager and ready to help you!
 Busy during the week?
 No problem!
-Anna is available Saturdays for appointments so call today 720.457.3342 and our Client Ambassador will get you scheduled.
+Anna is Monday and Thursday evenings for appointments so call today 720.457.3342 and our Client Ambassador will get you scheduled.
 Or book online 24/7!